itnann/xai/README.md

 This project considers several stakeholder groups:

-- **Meteorologists and environmental analysts**
+### 1. Meteorologists and Environmental Analysts
 Need technically meaningful explanations to verify whether the model relies on scientifically reasonable features.

-- **Government agencies**
+### 2. Government Agencies
-  Need trustworthy predictions for infrastructure planning and emergency response.
+Need trustworthy predictions for infrastructure planning, emergency response, and public safety decisions.

-- **Farmers and agricultural planners**
+### 3. Farmers and Agricultural Planners
-  Need understandable, actionable insights to support crop and irrigation decisions.
+Need understandable and actionable insights to support crop management, irrigation planning, and risk preparation.

-- **General public**
+### 4. General Public
 Need transparency and reliability to trust automated rainfall forecasting systems.

-To address these different needs, the project adopts a stakeholder-oriented XAI strategy.
+To address these different needs, the project adopts a **stakeholder-oriented XAI strategy**.

 ---

 ## XAI Strategy

-Two complementary explanation methods are used:
+Two complementary explanation methods are used in this project.

 ### 1. Kernel SHAP
-Kernel SHAP is used mainly for **feature importance analysis**.
+Kernel SHAP is mainly used for **feature importance analysis**.

 It helps answer questions such as:
 - Which meteorological variables are most important?